tomolimo/processmaker-server/README.txt

 If the ProcessMaker configuration screen appears the next time you try to login, press CTRL+F5 to clear your web browser's cache.

-'''Note:''' It is a good idea to reset the administrator's password to something more secure in the future before using ProcessMaker in production.
+Note: It is a good idea to reset the administrator's password to something more secure in the future before using ProcessMaker in production.